Joe Alaskey: Career

 In 2003, he took over the roles of Bugs Bunny and Daffy Duck in the film Looney Tunes: Back in Action.
 He also, at times, provided the voices for Sylvester, Tweety, and other Looney Tunes characters.
 Alaskey was the primary voice for Plucky Duck on Tiny Toon Adventures.

 In 2008, Alaskey participated in a unique interview conducted by Logan Leistikow and released by TheYellowMic.com.
 He answered questions and told his story, then went out onto Hollywood Boulevard and talked to people on the street who wanted to hear his famous voices.
 This was the first time Alaskey had performed in public in this manner.

 In 2014, Alaskey started narrating the television documentary series Murder Comes to Town, which airs on the Investigation Discovery Network.

 Alaskey's only leading role in a live-action film was as lovable loser Ron Douglas in the black comedy Lucky Stiff, directed by Anthony Perkins and co-starring Donna Dixon and Jeff Kober.

 Death

-Alaskey died in Green Island, New York, from cancer on February 3, 2016, at the age of 63.
-Five days later, his wake was held at St Patricks Cemetery in Watervliet.
+Alaskey died in his apartment in Green Island, New York, from cancer with his brother by his side on February 3, 2016, at the age of 63.
+Five days later, his funeral was held at St Patrick's Cemetery in Watervliet.